 JOHN MacARTHUR: Hello there, this is John MacArthur, Bible teacher on Grace To You.
 It’s my joy to welcome you to this very special Friday edition.
-As you can already tell, we’re breaking from our usual format and you’re in for a bit of a different experience today.
+As you can already tell, we’re breaking from our usual format, and you’re in for a bit of a different experience today.

 For the past couple of weeks on Grace To You, as you know if you’ve been listening, you’ve been hearing me teach a brand-new series of lessons that I call “Hard to Believe.”
 Well that’s also the title of my newest book, Hard To Believe.
 The thrust of the series and the new book, just this, that many of today’s churches have abandoned the gospel message that Jesus Himself taught, a hard-to-believe message that included self-denial and some very difficult demands.
-Instead, they’ve offered up an easy man-centered, non-confrontational gospel that focuses on meeting people’s felt needs in their desire for self-fulfillment.
-In other words, I’ve been saying many in today’s church are being offered a different gospel then the one found in Scripture and with dire and even damning results.
+Instead, they’ve offered up an easy man-centered, non-confrontational gospel that focuses on meeting people’s felt needs and their desire for self-fulfillment.
+In other words, I’ve been saying, many in today’s church are being offered a different gospel then the one found in Scripture and with dire and even damning results.

 PHIL JOHNSON: Thanks, John.
 I do have some questions for you.
 I’ve read the book and it’s a wonderful book, by the way.

 JOHN: Thank you.